Fabrice Guy

-Fabrice Guy (born 30 December 1968 in Pontarlier, Doubs) is a former French nordic combined skier who competed during the 1990s.
+Fabrice Guy (born 30 December 1968) is a former French nordic combined skier from Pontarlier, Doubs, who competed during the 1990s.
 At the 1992 Winter Olympics in Albertville he won gold in the 15 km individual, then won a bronze in the 4 x 5 km team competition at the 1998 Winter Olympics in Nagano.
 He also has two medals from the FIS Nordic World Ski Championships with a silver medal in the 3 x 10 km team event in 1991 and a bronze medal in the 15 km individual event in 1997.

 Guy also won the Nordic combined event at the 1992 Holmenkollen ski festival.